mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/runtime/API/02-GraphQL-API.md

 ### Context

-The `context` function is crucial.
-It's executed for each incoming GraphQL request and is responsible for creating the context object that will be passed down through the module and its providers.
-This is where you typically handle authentication, authorization, and database connection setup based on request headers or other details.
-The return value of this function must satisfy the context requirements of your Mondrian module implementation.
+The `context` function provided to `serveWithFastify` is crucial.
+It's executed for each incoming GraphQL request and is responsible for creating the context object required by your Mondrian module's own context builder.
+This is where you typically handle tasks like extracting authentication details from headers, setting up database connections per request, or gathering other request-specific information.
+The return value of this function becomes the input to your module's `context` function.

 ### Options

-The `serveWithFastify` function accepts an `options` object, allowing you to configure the underlying GraphQL Yoga server.
+The `serveWithFastify` function accepts an `options` object, which is passed down to configure the underlying GraphQL Yoga server.
 Key options include:

-- `introspection`: Set to `true` (default) to enable schema introspection and tools like GraphQL Playground or GraphiQL, which provide an interactive API explorer at the GraphQL endpoint.
+- `introspection`: Set to `true` (default) to enable schema introspection.
+This allows tools like GraphQL Playground or GraphiQL to fetch the schema and provide an interactive API explorer at the GraphQL endpoint.
-- `endpoint`: Specifies the URL path for the GraphQL API (defaults to `/graphql`).
+- `endpoint`: A string specifying the URL path for the GraphQL API (defaults to `/graphql`).
-- Other GraphQL Yoga options can be passed here as needed.
+- Other GraphQL Yoga server options can be included here as needed (refer to the GraphQL Yoga documentation).

 ## Full Example